cleishm/jsmockito/README.md

 -------------------------------

 Real super spies don't drink martinis - they go for mockitos.
-And just like Mockito, JsMockito supports 'spying' on real functions and objects and verifing how they were interacted with.
+And just like Mockito, JsMockito supports 'spying' (e.g. partial mocking) on real functions and objects and verifing how they were interacted with.

 An example with functions: